LightTag/user_guide/source/managing/taskdefinition/index.rst

       Remember: 💩 Data in => 💩 Models out

-      Annotation projects are an excercise in resource management and tradeoffs.
+      Annotation projects are an exercise in resource management and trade offs.
 You'll need to balance your teams throughput (number of annotations) with your ability to control for annotation quality.

       We strongly recomend starting an annotation project with at least 2 annotators annotating each example.
 This will let help you confirm that